ahmedfgad/GeneticAlgorithmPython/README.md

 **Important Note**

-It is important to note that this project does not implement everything in GA and there are a wide number of variations to be applied.
+It is important to note that this library does not implement everything in GA and there are a wide number of variations to be applied.
 For example, this project just uses decimal representation for the chromosome and the binary representations might be preferred for other problems.

 ## Get in Touch